-This assay has been validated to measure Acylated Ghrelin in buffer and in human plasma samples (see validation data at the end of this booklet).
+This assay has been validated to measure Acylated Ghrelin in blood and plasma samples (see validation data at the end of this booklet).

 General precautions

 - All samples must be free of organic solvents prior to assay. - > Samples should be assayed immediately after collection or should be stored at -20°C.